paradaochain/docs/src/dao_type.md

 # Community types

-ParaDAO initially has composable options that are designed to support 2 types of DAOs
+ParaDAO initially has default options that are designed to support 2 types of DAOs

 ## Fanclub